d-michail/python-jgrapht/docs/api/introduction.rst

 condiderably faster and less memory hungry, at the expense of not being modifiable.
 It is best suited for less dynamic workloads where the user creates a graph once and executes complex algorithms on it.

+Another special version of the integer graph is called the *succinct* graph.
+The succinct graph is a static variant which is very compact, close to the theoretical lower-bound.
+This means that it is going to be even smaller in footprint than the sparse graph, at the expense of beeing a bit slower.
+It also is not modifiable.
+It is best suited for very large graphs and static workloads.

 any-hashable graphs
 """""""""""""""""""